SysKitTeam/docs-spdockit/spdockit-spo/connect-to-spo.md

 1. enter the SharePoint Online Site url.
 1. If this is your fist time making a connection you will need to specify __Username and Password__.
 If you have already done this step before, you can choose __Existing Credentials__ radio button and pick them from a dropdown or you can use integrated credentials.
 1. If you wish to connect only to the specified site, click OK and finish.
-However, if you wish you can discover ALL of the Tennant sites and connect to all of them in one step.
+However, if you wish you can discover ALL of the Tenant sites and connect to all of them in one step.
 Click on __Discover Tenant Sites__ radio button and use a check box to select the sites you wish to connnect to.

 You can now explore SharePoint Online sites you've chosen.